forkyouabhi/Raydius/README.md

 Scan the QR code with the Expo Go app on your phone.

 Environment Variables
 You will need to create a .env file in the server/ directory and add the following variables.
-These are essential for the backend to function correctly.

 # Server Port
 PORT=4000